 Previous Work: On-going annual administration of the TDA.
-Each of the Methods/Tasks described in this work element were completed in FY 2022-2023.
-This included the completion of a Financial Audit and preparation for the upcoming triennial performance audit of ESTA.
-Prepared and submitted semi-annual reports for the PTMISEA and State of Good Repair (SGR) funds and submitted final project status report for FY21-22 SGR.
+Each of the Methods/Tasks described in this work element were completed in FY 2023-2024.
+This included the completion of a Financial Audit.
+Prepared and submitted semi-annual and final reports for the PTMISEA.
+Submitted semiannual reports for State of Good Repair (SGR) funds and submitted final project status report for FY22-23 SGR.
+Prepared monthly and quarterly journal entries to reimburse ESTA for TDA funding.

-Products: Each of the Methods/Tasks described below have specific products and will be completed in the upcoming fiscal year.
+- New in FY2023-2024, worked with ESTA staff to submit the SB125 Initial Allocation Request for Transit & Inner-City Rail Program (TIRCP) funding to reduce emissions and increase ridership. - Each of the Methods/Tasks described below have specific products and will be completed in the upcoming fiscal year.

 - 1. Receive claims for State Transit Assistance (STA) and Local Transportation Funds (LTF).
 (Monthly (LTF), & Quarterly (STA, SGR), ICLTC staff) - 2.
 Conduct the unmet transit needs findings process and coordinate the development of services that meet the unmet transit needs.
-(February May 2024, ICLTC staff) - 3.
+(Q3-Q4, ICLTC staff) - 3.
 Appropriate TDA funds for administration, planning, pedestrian and bicycle facilities, transit service operations and local streets and roads, when appropriate.
 (Quarterly, as needed, ICLTC staff) - 4.
 Review transit operations and make recommendations for adjustments in service, in accordance with TDA requirements.
 (Annually or as needed, ICLTC staff) - 5.
 Meet and confer with the Social Services Transportation Advisory Council in conformance with TDA Guidelines.
-(February- April 2024, ICLTC staff) - 6.
-Ensure completion of all TDA financial and performance audits for the ICLTC and ESTA.
-(July 2023 January 2024, ICLTC staff) - 7.
-Implement recommendations set forth in the triennial performance audit of the ICLTC.
-(July 2023 June 2024, ICLTC staff) - 8.
+(Q3-Q4, ICLTC staff) - Ensure completion of all TDA financial and performance audits for the ICLTC and ESTA.
+(Q1-Q2, ICLTC staff)

+- 7. Implement recommendations set forth in the triennial performance audit of the ICLTC.
+(Q1-Q4, ICLTC staff) - 8.
 Administer the Transportation Development Act.
-(July 2023 June 2024, ICLTC staff)

-- 9. Maintain financial records of expenditures and allocations of Transportation Development Act funds.
+(Q1-Q4, ICLTC staff) - 9.
+Maintain financial records of expenditures and allocations of Transportation Development Act funds.
 (Monthly & Quarterly, ICLTC staff) - 10.
 Indirect Overhead costs of LTC; 1/3 of County Cost Plan, Liability Insurance & Workers Comp.
 (Quarterly, ICLTC staff) - 11.
 Allocate funding for transit grant programs such as the LCTOP and the Senate Bill 1 State of Good Repair Program.
-(Quarterly, ICLTC staff) - Complete semi-annual and final reports for the Cal OES transit security grants, Low Carbon Transit Operations Program (LCTOP) SGR, and PTMISEA projects.
-(July 2023 - June 2024, ICLTC staff & ESTA staff) - 13.
+(Quarterly, ICLTC staff) - 12.
+Complete semi-annual and final reports for the Cal OES transit security grants, Low Carbon Transit Operations Program (LCTOP) SGR, and PTMISEA projects.
+(Q1-Q4 ICLTC staff & ESTA staff) - 13.
 Provide public interaction through answering LTC main phone number and staffing a public office.
 Daily (ICLTC staff)

 Funding Source:

-Local Transportation Fund: \$ 84,004
+Local Transportation Fund: \$ 94,171

-Total \$ 84,004
+Total \$ 94,171